Eyevinn/autovmaf/README.md

 ### Environments variables

+These are only needed if you are running transcodes and VMAF measurements locally

 - `EASYVMAF_PATH` - needs to point to the file `easyVmaf.py` from your
   easyVmaf installation.
 - `FFMPEG_PATH` - only needs to be set if ffmpeg is not in your path.